enzoampil/fastquant/README.md

 **fastquant** allows you easily access stock data from [PSE Edge](https://edge.pse.com.ph/) with as few as 2 lines of python code.
 Its goal is to promote data driven investments by making quantitative analysis in finance accessible to everyone.

 ## Features
-1. Easy access to Philippine stock data
+1. Easy access to *historical* Philippine stock data
 2. Templates for backtesting trading strategies on Philippine stocks

 ## Installation